2025-05-17

 There are two modes of QR Code mobile payment

-As a practice of 我扫你I scan you, here is a QR code (the code
+As a practice of 我扫你I scan you, here is a QR code (the QR

-corner), tap "Scan", aim at the QR Code, if you hear a beep and
+you pass the first test.
+WeChat "Discover", tap "Scan", aim at the QR Code, if you

 Carry adequate cash in case